 V - Semester Course Code 91857B Craft Project PR Credits: 3 Hours : - Objectives tradi 2.
 To b 3.
-To b Objective of the subject is to make the stional craft which will help them to get inspire able to collect the data relevant to that craft able to identify the craft and the related process able to study the process and various organizaft. ration : t. oblem for product devareas to that re velopment.
+To b Objective of the subject is to make the stional craft which will help them to get inspire able to collect the data relevant to that craft able to identify the craft and the related process able to study the process and various organizant. ration t t. oblem a for product devareas to that re velopment.
 Unit - I India.
-Identi digenous craft of an area: Learning about the fying local craft development centers and craft Development Procedure, Inspiration afts.
-C Unit - II organization History Orig Man Prod ns involved in promoting the craft. · he process an Unit - III s and scope: Identify the craft and the relate fication of USP, they will analyze SWOT of ions.
-Unit - IV approved as upcoming se Documentation & Presentation: will create a document which will be later on approved and kept on the departmental library for further reference to the future upcoming semesters.
-Providing solution to the problem identified in the form of designs & preparation of Document Unit - V presentation of the Craft in recent Fashion Scenarios by implementing the craft on the collection he craft with project report.
+Identi digenous craft of an area: Learning about to fying local craft development centers and craft: Craft Development Procedure, Inspiration afts.
+Unit - II organization History Orig Man Prod ns involved in promoting the craft. · he process an Unit - III s and scope: Identify the craft and the relate fication of USP, they will analyze SWOT of ions. - Unit - IV approved as upcoming se ntion & Presentation: will create a document with the departmental library for the departmental library for the department of the problem is a property of the problem is a property of the problem is a property of the problem. further reference to the future Unit - V presentation of the Craft in recent Fashion Scenarios by implementing the craft on the collection he craft with project report.